 Pamper yourself by getting a mani/pedi, or even a prenatal massage.
-I had a couple massages with each of my pregnancies and they were wonderful!
+I had a couple of massages with each of my pregnancies and they were wonderful!

 Charge Your Camera Batteries

-The last thing you want to do is to not be able to take quality pictures of your birth and newborn baby the way you want.
+The last thing you want to do is not be able to take quality pictures of your birth and newborn baby the way you want.
 Do yourself a favor now, and make sure that your camera batteries are charged and your camera is with your hospital bag.